briandconnelly/nicheconstruct/paper/05_discussion.md

 Models such as what we have described may permit exploration into how cooperation and niche construction intersect here and in other medically-relevant instances.

 More generally, it was recently argued that incorporating the effects of niche construction is critical for improving our understanding of viral evolution [@hamblin2014viral] and evolution in co-infecting parasites [@hafer2015when].
-Incorporating host dynamics, co-evolution, and the feedbacks that they produce is likely to be equally important for gaining a greater understanding of how cooperative behaviors evolve in these host-symbiont settings.
+Incorporating host dynamics, transmission, co-evolution, and the feedbacks that they produce is likely to be equally important for gaining a greater understanding of how cooperative behaviors evolve in these host-symbiont settings.